chasewnelson/SNPGenie/README.md

         chmod +x snpgenie-1.2.pl

 * Are (end-of-line) newline characters in Unix LF (\n) format?
 Although SNPGenie was also designed to accept Windows CRLF (\r\n) or Mac CR (\r) formats, these can sometimes introduce problems causing SNPGenie to crash or return all 0 values.
-Trying changing the newline character to Unix LF using a free program such a [TextWrangler] (http://www.barebones.com/products/textwrangler/).
+Trying changing the newline character to Unix LF using a free program such a [TextWrangler](http://www.barebones.com/products/textwrangler/).
 * Are the FASTA files and/or CLC files tab (\t)-delimited?
 * Are the Geneious files comma-separated?
 * Do the SNP reports contain all necessary columns?
 (See sections on Input above.)